 Reviewed

 Having a plan can help your family make it through any disaster with minimal stress.
-Creating a plan begins with a family meeting to discuss and decide how the family will respond to a disaster.
 Use this template to guide the process.

 Tornado Season: Are You Ready?